chebbi603/ui-gen-backend/docs/nest-data-flow.md

 - `POST /users/:id/contract` — Create/update personalized contract.
   - `ContractService.create(json, version, meta, requesterId, userId)`.
   - Returns created doc and invalidates `contracts:user:{id}` cache key.
+  - On signup (AuthService): a personalized snapshot is auto-created from the latest canonical with `version` initialized to `0.0.0` and `meta.baseVersion` set to the canonical version used.
 - `GET /users/:id/tracking-events` — List user’s tracking events.
   - Validates `ObjectId` and returns events for the target user, regardless of requester.
   - Maps event docs to DTO (`TrackingEventDTO`).